a-Ryukendo/Posture_Detection_App/README.md

 # Posture Detection App

-A full-stack web application that detects bad posture (squat or desk sitting) from uploaded videos using rule-based logic and pose estimation.
+A full-stack web application that detects bad posture (squat or desk sitting) from uploaded videos or webcam using rule-based logic and pose estimation.

 ## Features
-- Upload a video or use your webcam (webcam analysis coming soon)
+- Upload a video or use your webcam (real-time analysis)
 - Detects bad posture (e.g., knee over toe, hunched back, neck bend)
 - Per-frame feedback with clear messages
 - Built with FastAPI, MediaPipe, OpenCV, React, and Vite